ScalesCSS/scalescss/packages/objects-centered-column/README.md

-# Box Object for Scales
+# Centered Layout Object for Scales

 A simple pattern for establishing a centered column layout.